 We hope you enjoy and come to love our books!

 Isabel del Rio

 co-founder, Friends of Alice Publishing

-Friends of Alice Publishing and the prestigious Victorina Press are about to launch a joint publishing project.
-The new book, entitled 'Vo(i)ces', compiles the winning and shortlisted entries of the Victorina Press Poetry Award 2918, Voices-Voces.
-Edited by Consuelo Rivera-Fuentes and Isabel del Rio, the book includes translations by Isabel and a most beautiful cover by artst and musician, Valentina Montoya.
-THe official launch date is coming very soon!
+The new 'Vo(i)ces' book is now out!
+A joint publication by Friends of Alice Publishing and the prestigious Victorina Press, the book includes the winning and shortlisted entries of the Victorina Press Poetry Award 2018, Voices-Voces.
+Edited by Consuelo Rivera-Fuentes and Isabel del Rio, the book includes translations by Isabel and a most beautiful cover by artist and musician, Valentina Montoya Martinez.

 A poet reminisces about the city of her birth, with stories and memories brought to life from both her past and the city’s past: a city at war; a declaration ending hostilities; the demise of the city’s magnificent art collection; forbidden books and student demonstrations; a breech birth and a funeral cortège; sex as it was, but also as it is not; memorable films and favourite pets; the fear of hell and the promise of heaven; an outdated and ill-fated way of life; words looking to be set to music, or scripted as prose, or moulded into poetry, or adapted to the demands of the times, with idiomatic speech taming our wildest dreams.
 Thus, a retelling of the past becomes the foretelling of the future.